asduser/grunt-automation-example/README.md

 ## Production

 Be sure, that you exactly included the minified *.js version.
 Otherwise, your application will be cached on the users PC.
-In real application version copy all files within a **"build"** directory.
+In real application version copy all files within a **build** directory.